-Lucozade sweets or Glucogel OR A sugary drink - Lucozade (original), 7UP, Fanta, Coke or juice (not a diet drink) OR Some other kind of sugar - jam, honey PLUS Eat a snack (biscuits, bread - check
+Glucose sweets or Glucogel OR A sugary drink - 7UP, Fanta, Coke or juice (not a diet drink) OR Some other kind of sugar - jam, honey PLUS Eat a snack (biscuits, bread - check with mum or dad).

-- 3 Re-check your blood glucose levels in 15 minutes - 4 If your blood glucose level is still low drink some more sugary drink and have another snack - 5 If you still feel unwell, tell the adult looking after you.
+- 4 Re-check your blood glucose levels in 15 minutes - 5 If your blood glucose level is still low drink some more sugary drink and have another snack - 6 If you still feel unwell, tell the adult looking after you.